Antacids Not Meant to be Used as Long-Term Treatment for Acid Reflux

 Yvonne Romero M.D., Gastroenterology and Hepatology, Mayo Clinic

-Taking antacids for as long as you have can cause long-term side effects.
+Taking antacids for a long time can cause long-term side effects.

 Treatment for acid reflux has advanced considerably over the last 20 years.
 I recommend you talk with your doctor about what could be causing your chronic acid reflux and discuss alternative treatment options.